Press & Outreach

 Linguistics outreach

 “Phonologically motivated phonetic repair strategies in Siri- and human-directed speech”. in the 5 Minute Linguist competition at the 2019 Linguistic Society of America (LSA) annual meeting.
-(2:30 John McWhorter introduction, Talk 3:23-7:31)
+(Talk 3:23-7:31)